SparklePigBang/cunt-soul/README.md

 The field cards have been designed such that they change the flow of the game dramatically; as such, in order to swap, each player must sacrifice their effectiveness in the later game.
 For more details on field cards, please see the section on changing field cards.

 Find below the field abilities.
+Note that field card abilities that add effects to the queue do so after any card abilities have been added to the queue.

 Value   | Field Ability
 --------|-------------------------------------------